-Compounding the critical mission of DHS and its new personnel system are the myriad of problems associated with the recruitment and retention of Federal employees.
+Compounding the critical mission of DOD and its new personnel system are myriad problems associated with the recruitment and retention of federal employees.
 One piece in particular is the significant pay gap between the public and private sectors.
-According to a survey of college graduates, Federal and non-Federal employees conducted by the Partnership for Public Service4, the Federal government is not considered an employer of choice for the majority of graduating college seniors.
+According to a survey of college graduates, Federal and non-Federal employees conducted by the Partnership for Public Service, the Federal government is not considered an employer of choice for the majority of graduating college seniors.
 In the survey, nearly 90 percent said that offering salaries more competitive with those paid by the private sector would be an "effective" way to improve Federal recruitment.
 Eighty-one percent of college graduates said higher pay would be "very effective" in getting people to seek Federal employment.
 When Federal employees were asked to rank the effectiveness of 20 proposals for attracting talented people to government, the second-most popular choice was offering more competitive salaries (92 percent).
 The public sector simply has not been able to compete with private companies to secure the talents of top-notch workers because of cash-strapped agency budgets and an unwillingness to address pay comparability issues.

+The Federal Employee Pay Comparability Act of 1990 attempted to address the inequities in pay between the private and public sector employment.
+Fifteen years later, we still face considerable disparity.
 Closing the pay gap between public and private-sector salaries is critical if we are to successfully recruit and retain the "best and brightest."
 In this regard, we are pleased to see a shift in the determination of "locality" pay from strictly geographical to occupational.
 Locality pay adjustments based on regions across the country did not take into account the technical skills needed for a given occupation.
 The new regulations allow for a look nationwide at a given occupation within the labor market that more accurately ties the rate of pay to job function, which could overcome geographic impediments in the past in closing the gap between public- and private-sector salaries.